|Kuyt and Van Persie

 From 1938 and 1950, Arie de Vroet played for Feyenoord with the war in between his two stints.
 After the War, he became the captain of the Dutch national team.
 In 1950, he left for France and became a professional player, ending his amateur status and his career with the national team.
 He played for La Havre and Rouen in France.

 LW: Coen Moulijn (Rotterdam)

 He was considered the best left winger in Dutch football.
 He started his career with Xerxes in 1954.
 A season later, he joined Feyenoord.
 He stayed there until 1972.
 He won the European Cup and the Intercontinental Cup with them in 1970.
-He had 38 caps at a time when Holland was not considered a major power in football.
+He had 38 caps at a time when Netherlands was not considered a major power in football.
 He scored 4 goals for the Netherlands national football team.

 FW: Faas Wilkes (Rotterdam)

 Bosselaar is a club legend at Sparta Rotterdam in the 1950's.
-After a disputes with Sparta Rotterdam whom prevented him to play for Holland, he joined Feyenoord in 1954.
+After a disputes with Sparta Rotterdam whom prevented him to play for Netherlands, he joined Feyenoord in 1954.
 After two seasons, he returned to Sparta Rotterdam in which Feyenoord fought a court case to keep him.
 This was a major issue in the rivalry between the two clubs.
-He was capped 17 times for Holland.
+He was capped 17 times for Netherlands.

 FW: Wim Lagendaal (Rotterdam)

 RW/ST: Dirk Kuyt (Katwijk aan Zee)

 Kuyt started as a striker, but played mainly as right wing.
 He started his career with FC Utrecht, but the peak of his career was spent with Feyenoord, Liverpool FC and Fenerbahce.
 He went to World Cup in 2006, 2010 and 2014 as well as Euro 2008 and 2012.
-He played a big role in two World Cup Finals, where Holland finished 2nd and 3rd, respectively.
+He played a big role in two World Cup Finals, where Netherlands finished 2nd and 3rd, respectively.